 Blank Document Presets

-In Photoshop CC 2017 these blank document templates work the same, but they are organized in a more modern and visual layout.
+In Photoshop CC 2017, these blank document templates work the same but are more modern and visual.

-As with older version of Photoshop CC, you can create your own blank document preset or use one of the many presets found in eight categories:
+As with the older versions of Photoshop CC, you can create your blank document preset or use one of the many presets found in eight categories: